gazarenkov/rhdh-operator/TEST-CACHE.md

 make deploy
 ````

-3. Make sure that the patch like this is applied to your Custom Resource definition to enable persistent storage for dynamic plugins caching:
+3. Make sure that the patch like this is applied to your Backstage Custom Resource definition to enable persistent storage for dynamic plugins caching:
 ````yaml
 spec:
   deployment: